-The commercial version of JasperReports Server is built on organizations, which are logical entities within JasperReports Server that have their own users, roles, and branches of the repository.
+The commercial version of JasperReports Server is built on organizations, which are logical entities within the server that have their own users, roles, and branches of the repository.
 As with any business structure or hierarchy, organizations may have suborganizations, which may in turn have suborganizations, and so on.

 In the default JasperReports Server installation, a single organization mimics the simple structure of older versions of JasperReports Server.
 If you want to deploy multiple organizations, you must be aware of certain design considerations.